nhientruong04/Machine-Learning-blog/k_means_clustering/README.md

 ![K-means clustering example](image/k-means-example-sklearn.png)
 *Source: scikit-learn webpage*

-So, the algorithm is built with centroids, calculated by the mean distances to all of the observations in their own area, and the observations (points in 2-D), which are partitioned to the centroids base on their distances to them (belongs to centroid A if they are nearest to A compared to other centroids B, C, D).
+So, the algorithm is built with centroids calculated by the mean distances to all of the observations in their own area, and the observations (points in 2-D), which are partitioned to the centroids base on their distances to them (belongs to centroid A if they are nearest to A compared to other centroids B, C, D).
 If you understand this concept, congratulation, you've just grasped the essence of the k-means clustering algorithm.

+This algorithm is for **unsupervised learning problems**.
+Usually, a **supervised** problem consists of a dataset having a certain amount of features as inputs, and a label vector which acts like a set of answers for the predictions originated from that dataset.
+In contrast, an **unsupervised** problem only provides a dataset with no attached or defined label vector; hence, in this problem, we need to group or partition the dataset into different clusters.
+This kind of problems can be seen regularly in real life in tasks requiring us to separate or group customers based on their spending, or items tiers based on their prices.
+To be more specific, a company can use this grouping method for this unsupervised problem to classify their customers into groups, and then prepare marketing plans, which would target each group with a different approach.
 <!-- unsupervised -->

 ## 2. The real algorithm